BoardzMaster/machine-learning-master/projects/final_capstone/README.md

 	• HomeCredit_columns_description.csv
 		o This file contains descriptions for the columns in the various data files.

-	All files can be downloaded from [the kaggle website](https://www.kaggle.com/c/home-credit-default-risk/data]
+	All files can be downloaded from <https://www.kaggle.com/c/home-credit-default-risk/data>

 ### Solution statement